Nonasymptotic Analysis of Stochastic Gradient Descent with the Richardson-Romberg Extrapolation: Introduction

 \section{Introduction}

 Stochastic gradient methods are a fundamental approach for solving a wide range of optimization problems, with a broad range of applications including generative modeling \citep{goodfellow2014generative,GoodBengCour16}, empirical risk minimization \citep{van2000asymptotic}, and reinforcement learning \citep{Sutton1998,schulman2015trust,deeprl}.
-These methods are devoted to solving the stochastic minimization problem
+These methods solve the stochastic minimization problem

-where $\xi$ is a random variable on $(\Zset,\Zsigma)$ and we can access the gradient $\nabla f$ of the function $f$ only through (unbiased) noisy estimates $\nabla F$.
+where $\xi$ is a random variable with distribution $\PP_{\xi}$, and the gradient $\nabla f$ of the function $f$ can be accessed only through (unbiased) noisy estimates $\nabla F$.
 Throughout this paper, we consider strongly convex minimization problems admitting a unique solution $\thetas$.
-Arguably the simplest and one of the most widely used approaches to solve \eqref{eq:stoch_minimization} is the stochastic gradient descent (SGD), defining the sequence of updates
+Arguably the simplest and one of the most widely used approaches to solve \eqref{eq:stoch_minimization} is the stochastic gradient descent (SGD).
+This algorithm constructs the sequence of updates

-where $\{\gamma_k\}_{k \in \nset}$ are step sizes, either diminishing or constant, and $\{\xi_k\}_{k \in \nset}$ is an \iid\, sequence with distribution $\PP_{\xi}$.
+where $\{\gamma_k\}_{k \in \nset}$ are step sizes, either diminishing or constant, and $\{\xi_k\}_{k \in \nset}$ is a sequence of \iid\ random variables with distribution $\PP_{\xi}$.
 The algorithm \eqref{eq:sgd_recursion_main} can be viewed as a special instance of the Robbins-Monro procedure \citep{robbins1951stochastic}.
-While the SGD algorithm remains one of the core algorithms in statistical inference, its performance can be enhanced by means of additional techniques that use e.g., momentum \citep{qian1999momentum}, averaging \citep{polyak1992acceleration}, or variance reduction \citep{defazio2014saga,nguyen2017sarah}.
+While the SGD algorithm remains one of the core algorithms in statistical inference, its performance can be enhanced by means of additional techniques that use e.g., momentum \citep{qian1999momentum}, averaging \citep{ruppert1988efficient,polyak1992acceleration}, or variance reduction \citep{defazio2014saga,nguyen2017sarah}.
 In particular, the celebrated Polyak-Ruppert algorithm proceeds with a trajectory-wise averaging of the estimates

 for some \(n_0>0.\) It is known \citep{polyak1992acceleration, fort2015central}, that under appropriate assumptions on $f$ and $\gamma_k$, the sequence of estimates $\{\bar{\theta}_{n_0,n}\}_{n \in \nset}$ is asymptotically normal, that is,